YuraAAA/android-develop-utils/readme.md

 ### Map filtering

-Get only elements where keys > 29
+ Get elements only with keys > 29
 ```
 ITraversable<Long, String> traversable = Traverser.of(map);